Thief strikes at North Yorkshire supermarket

-"Email katie.hicks@northyorkshire.police.uk.
-Alternatively, you can call North Yorkshire Police on 101, select option 2 and ask for Katie Hicks, or contact Crimestoppers anonymously on 0800 555 111 or via their website."
+Alternatively, you can call North Yorkshire Police on 101, select option 2 and ask for Steve Shaw, or contact Crimestoppers anonymously on 0800 555 111 or via their website.

 Comments: Our rules